Police carry out raids linked to German spyware firm FinFisher | DW | 14.10.2020

 Konstantin von Notz, deputy faction leader of the Green Party in the Bundestag, called on Germany's federal government to end its cooperation with the FinFisher.

-"German and European surveillance and censorship software contributes to massive human rights violations worldwide," Notz told ARD.
+"German and European surveillance and censorship software contribute to massive human rights violations worldwide," Notz told ARD.

 Germany must "finally end its cooperation with these companies that deliberately circumvent existing controls and continue to export their programs, coded with German tax money, to despots around the world," said Notz.